-Despite comprising of 15% of New York City's population, only 6.9% of the Asian-American community votes.
-In 2015, MinKwon will lead the APA VOICE (Voting and Organizing for Increased Civic Engagement) – a twelve-member collaborative dedicated to demonstrating both the power and needs of the Asian-American immigrant population through voter turnout and education.
+Despite comprising of 15% of New York City's population, only 6.9% of the Asian American community votes.
+In 2015, MinKwon Center co-founded APA VOICE (Asian Pacific Americans Voting and Organizing for Increased Civic Engagement) -- a coalition of twelve community-based organizations dedicated to demonstrating both the power and needs of the Asian American immigrant population through voter turnout and education.

 Since 2004, MinKwon has registered tens of thousands of people to vote and continues to empower Korean, Asian and immigrant voters through six non-partisan, comprehensive efforts -- voter registration, research, education, mobilization, assistance, and protection.

 Intensive registration efforts increase the base of Korean, Asian, and immigrant community members that are eligible to vote.
 In 2013, MinKwon registered over 2,500 new voters and provided voter registration technical assistance to our coalition partners on voter registration as well as “best practices” in voter engagement.
 Since 2004, MinKwon registered over 80,000 new immigrant voters.

 In 2004, MinKwon created the first-ever database of Korean American voters in New York City, compiling a list of over 28,000 voters.
 This database is a powerful tool for mobilization and education efforts, which has expanded to APA VOICE members.
 Our voter analysis includes metrics to assess the growing presence of Asian-American voters in their districts and their turnout in elections.
 MinKwon also conducts in-person surveys of voters on local issues and periodically provide analysis and press releases to Asian and general media on New York City's Asian-American electorate.